Ayodhya verdict explained in five paragraphs

 What does this mean?

 This order paves the way for a Ram temple to be built on the spot where the Babri Masjid was demolished in 1992, a long-standing demand of Hindutva organisations and the BJP.
 Although the court did say that the demolition of the 16th-century Babri Masjid by mobs led by these organisations on December 6, 1992, was illegal, it indirectly endorses the act of vandalism by awarding the land to the Hindu parties.
 It is impossible to say if the same verdict would have been reached had the mosque still been standing.
 Such an outcome further entrenches the sense that India is a majoritarian state where mob rule by the majority can be given the imprimatur of state authority.
-It may also give an impetus to further demands from the BJP and its parent organisation, the Rashtriya Swayamsevak Sangh, for other Muslim religious structures to be demolished because they stand on spots that Hindus believe to be sacred.
+Many have argued that a result like this could give an impetus to further demands from the BJP and its parent organisation, the Rashtriya Swayamsevak Sangh, to question the ownership of other Muslim religious structures to because they stand on spots that Hindus believe to be sacred.

 What is the dispute?